mrciolino/wiki-backup/timeline.md

   - [Return to Allford](/Events/return-to-allford)

   - [Illiard](/characters/illiard) is killed by Frederina for seemingly no reason.
   - The party is sent into the Alford castle vault to kill a dreaming beholder.
-[Krorg](/characters/krorg) unsuccessfully uses this opportunity to cause a credit crisis in Alford's bank.
-  - [Drakham](/characters/drakham) unleashes bone spiders, causing chaos in Alford.
+[Krorg](/characters/krorg) unsuccessfully uses this opportunity to cause a credit crisis in Alford's bank before [Drakham](/characters/drakham) unleashes bone spiders, causing chaos in Alford.
   - The party retreats to [Saragossa](/locations/Mardun/saragossa), where Krorg organizes a pirate raid to plunder Alford.
   - The [Great Pirate Raid](/Events/Pirate-Raid) occurs
   	- [Rathwing](/characters/Rathwing) destroys [Saragossa](/locations/Mardun/saragossa).